top of page

 • Writer's pictureAbhishek Chitranshi

-In this article, I am sharing my high-level design views and visions about Machine Learning (ML) and how this one AI technology process is a superb addition in the design world.
-Also, how designers can think around this technology to design intelligent systems (iSD), products (iPD) and experiences (iUX).
+In this article, I’m eager to share my high-level design perspectives on Machine Learning (ML) and highlight its profound impact on the world of design.
+I’ll delve into how this remarkable AI technology process enriches the design landscape and explore how designers can leverage it to craft intelligent systems (iSD), products (iPD), and experiences (iUX).

 Machine Learning in Simple Terms